BYOD iPad Program

 Access and Equity

-As many families already have a suitable iPad at home, the program encourages families to have their child bring their existing device instead of purchasing a new one as long as it meets the minimum requirements detailed in this handbook.
+As many families already have a suitable iPad at home, the program encourages families to have their child bring their existing device instead of purchasing a new one as long as it meets the minimum requirements.